 3.6 (Optional) CDN Settings

 After you bind a custom domain name to a web application, you can use the custom domain name as the origin domain name and add an accelerated domain name to it.
 Then, you can configure a CNAME for the accelerated domain name.
 This way, CDN acceleration is enabled for the custom domain name.
 The application that is deployed in Function Compute serves as an origin server, and the source content is published to edge nodes.
-This way, end users can read the required content with high efficiency.
+This way, end users can read data with high efficiency.
 This efficiently reduces the latency and improves service quality.

 Set CDN Acceleration to Enable.
 Specify a custom CDN-Accelerated Domain Name and click Create.